Yehonatan42/playlist/README.md

 3. Use the provided interface to perform various actions on playlists:

 - **Create Playlist**: Click on the "Create Playlist" button to create a new playlist.
 Enter a name and add songs to the playlist.
-- **View Playlists**: Click on the "View Playlists" button to see a list of existing playlists and their songs.
+- **View Playlists**: Click on the "View Playlists" button to see a list of all existing playlists (other users too) and their songs.
 - **Edit Playlist**: Click on the "Edit Playlist" button next to a playlist to modify its details, such as the name and songs.
 - **Delete Playlist**: Click on the "Delete Playlist" button next to a playlist to remove it from the collection.